ZsZs73/upload2nc/README.md

 opkg install inotifywait curl
 ```
 #### Create config for upload2nc
-- Replace NeXtClOuDsHaReId with the ShareID you saved while creating the share
+- Replace N3XtCl0dShAr31D with the 15 characters long Share id you saved after creating the share
 - Replace 'ThIsIsOpTiOnAl' with the share password, otherwise it should be empty: '' (two single apostrophes)
 - Replace https://nextcloud.server.url with your Nextclour URL.
 No trailing slash is needed.
 ```bash